Ever, Jane: Gameplay

 Ever, Jane puts players in a shared online world, where they can interact with player-characters and non-player characters alike.
 It is designed to be unlike traditional MMORPGs such as World of Warcraft, choosing to center its gameplay around romance and intrigue.
 Character statistics include Duty, Happiness, Kindness, Status, and Reputation.
 Players can join different families and can choose what social hierarchy and titles they have.
 Players can attempt to invite characters to different events, and their social standing is affected by the response.
 If the character is of a higher status and declines the invitation, it hurts players' social standing.
 It will increase if they accept, though whether it was done because of Duty or Happiness determines the size of the increase.
 Settings players attend balls and dinner parties where they can interact with player-characters and non-player characters.
 Mini-games are also included, such as fishing, sewing, hunting, and piano playing.
 Some of these mini-games are gender specific; hunting can only be participated in by men, and sewing by women.
 The game features a free-to-play model but also allows players to subscribe for additional content.
 This model was planned to be changed to either a one-time payment or a $5 per month.

-Plot

 Characters from Jane Austen's novels appear in Ever, Jane as non-playable characters that players may interact with.